wingedrhino/webdev-play/README.md

 frameworks (I'm eyeing [Vue.js](https://vuejs.org) most keenly) and maybe write a simple CMS-like app in Go that would power a basic site.

+## View It Online

+This entire directory is static hosted via a `python3 -m http.server` and it is accessible on the port 8000 at aruba dot myelin42 dot net.